mozilla/addon-sdk/packages/addon-kit/docs/hotkeys.md

   Options for the hotkey, with the following keys:

 @prop combo {String}
-Key combination in the format of `'modifier-key'`:
+Any function key: `"f1, f2, ..., f24"` or key combination in the format
+of `'modifier-key'`:

       "accel-s"
       "meta-shift-i"